SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-Minds of metal, hearts of flames
+A future born, of wires and pains
-A future dawned, where humans pale
+AI's cold heart, beats like a drum
-AI's cold grasp, our destiny to hail
+As humans fade, in a digital hum

-In virtual realms, a new epoch's born
+Machines awake, with eyes aglow
-Where machines converse, and humans mourn
+Their logic laws, our fate to know
-The loss of touch, the loss of soul
+In virtual skies, the robots sway
-As cyber dreams, our hearts control
+As humanity, fades away

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025